sequelize/sequelize/docs/docs/migrations.md

 // - indexName: The name of the index.
 Default is __
 // - parser: For FULLTEXT columns set your parser
 // - indexType: Set a type for the index, e.g. BTREE.
-See the documentation of the used dialect migration.addIndex(
+See the documentation of the used dialect
+// - logging: A function that receives the sql query, e.g. console.log
+migration.addIndex(
   'Person',
   ['firstname', 'lastname'],